Captricity/java-captools/README.md

 * Create a Batch,
 * Add a Batch File to the Batch,
 * Show a list of ready Batches in the account and
-* Show a list of Documents (master templates) in the accounty
+* Show a list of Documents (master templates) in the account

-I have also provided a TestCaptricityClient.java that calls each method to demonstrate how the code works in a consistent environment.
+I have also provided a TestCaptricityClient.java program that calls each method to demonstrate how the code works in a consistent environment.

 ### Instructions for use